erickangMSFT/sqldevops/README.md

 # sqldevops

-## Upcoming events

-1. Open Source Summit Sept 11 - is someone going here?
-    -  Puppet Conf in Oct
-2. Linux TownHall - 8/24 sqldevops
-3. Ignite - 9/25?
-Presenting with HPE for Nimble Storage about sqldevops
-    - Tools session as well
-4. SQLPass - sqldevops and CICD with SSDT & VSTS
-5. MVP Summit - carbon and CLI tools
-6. CONNECT 2017 - Carbon and others?

 ## Available Demos

 1. Data sanitization - sanitize data by reducing size (schema and data) and adding sensitive data protection